 The Animation Experience at Conservation Station

 Still with me?
-Well, there’s one more caveat: Some rides, like the more popular e-ticket attractions, will not be included in Genie+ Lightning Lane.
-These premium attractions will cost an additional fee, anywhere from $7 to $15 per person, and only two of them can be purchased each day.
-This is important to note for park hopping!
-However, you do not need to have Genie+ to purchase individual Lightning Lane passes.
-So you can choose to go standby for most of the day, and just buy one or two Premium Lightning Lane passes for the rides with the longest lines.
+Well, there’s one more caveat: Some rides, like the more popular e-ticket attractions, are not included in Lightning Lane.
+These premium attractions will cost an additional fee, anywhere from $7 to $20 per person, and only two of them can be purchased each day.
+You can also only purchase an individual pass for a ride once, meaning you can't book two passes for the same ride on the same day.
+Currently, there is only one ride per park that has individual Lightning Lane passes, but this is subject to change at any time.
+However, you do not need to purchase Genie+ to purchase these individual passes.
+So you can choose to go standby for most of the day, and just buy an individual Lightning Lane pass for the rides with the longest lines.

 The attractions that must be purchased as individual Lightning Lane passes are:

 Disney’s Animal Kingdom